Antonhansel/nodejs-restify-redis-mongo-boilerplate/README.md

 * You need to change the the 'NODE_ENV' to production in `docker-compose.yml`
 * You can change the ports in `docker-compose.yml`
+* You can also change the port in the `Dockerfile`